Home Services | Mortgage | CA Foreclosure Reports

 Further eliminating any possibility of a foreclosure wave for months to come, was a substantial drop in new foreclosure filings in California, Nevada, and Washington.
 Arizona saw a modest increase in foreclosure starts, while Oregon jumped a dramatic 39.4 percent.
-Despite the size of the increase, it simply offset a drop in January, and showed little change in comparison to earlier months.
-Nevada remains far below the average number of foreclosure starts; and the dramatic changes to their foreclosure laws will likely drag out the Nevada foreclosure process for years to come.
+Despite the size of the increase, it simply offset a drop in January and showed little change in comparison to earlier months.
+Nevada remains far below the average number of foreclosure starts, and the dramatic changes to its foreclosure laws will likely drag out the Nevada foreclosure process for years to come.

 Unlike years past, February's drop in sales was not due to the short month.
 Thanks to the Leap Year, California had only one less business day than usual in February (because of Abraham Lincoln's birthday observation).
 The other states do not observe Lincoln’s birthday, and thus had the same number of business days as other months.